 set OLLAMA_MODELS=E:\ollama

-This variable specifies the storage path for the Ollama model.E:\ollama
+This variable specifies the location where Ollama models are stored.E:\ollama

-is a folder path indicating that all local model files are stored in this directory.
-Ollama will load and use your downloaded or deployed language models based on this path.
-You can store the model files in other locations, just change this path. -
+is a folder path indicating that all local model files will be stored in this directory.
+Ollama will load and use the language models you download or deploy based on this path.
+You can store model files in other locations by simply changing this path.set OLLAMA_HOST=127.0.0.1:8000

-is the local address (localhost), meaning that the Ollama service will only listen for requests from the local machine- The port number 8000 is the designated port, indicating that the Ollama service will listen for and process requests on port 8000.
-You can change the port number as needed, but make sure it is not occupied by other applications.
+is the specified port number, indicating that the Ollama service will wait for and process requests on port 8000.
+You can change the port number if needed, but make sure it’s not already in use by another application.

 set OLLAMA_ORIGINS=*

-This environment variable controls which sources of requests are allowed to access the Ollama service- The
+This environment variable controls which origins are allowed to access the Ollama service.*

-indicates that any source (i.e., all domains and IP addresses) is allowed to access the Ollama service.
-This is typically used in development and debugging environments; in production, you would usually specify stricter source control, limiting access only to specific domains or IPs to improve security.
+indicates that all origins (i.e., all domains and IP addresses) can access the Ollama service.
+This is typically used in development and debugging environments, and in production environments, it’s usually necessary to specify stricter origin control, limiting only specific domains or IPs to access your service for enhanced security.

 DeepSeek-R1 Model Deployment